Police Officer

 When do you call a forensics team in to look at a crime scene?
 If my apartment gets robbed while I'm on vacation, is that considered "important" enough to dust for prints, or do they only get called for homicides and stuff?

-Asked by jorgegrenada almost 12 years ago
+Asked by jorgegrenada over 12 years ago

 The severity of the crime generally dictates who will process the scene.
 At my department, all of the patrol officers are equipped and trained to lift prints.
 So, on a relatively minor crime like an auto burglary, the patrol officer is responsible for processing the scene for evidence.
 We also have officers in patrol that are cross-trained to be evidence techs.
 These officers have been through multiple training classes for advanced evidence collection and have more tools than the average patrol officer has.
 In your example, a patrol officer would likely call one of these officers to help process the scene.
 For major cases, such as murder investigations, a specialized crime scene unit will be called in to work the scene.
 Traffic homicide cases are handled by a specialized unit of traffic homicide investigators.
 Evidence collection in these cases is similar, but these investigators are having to collect a lot of physical data that will allow them to reconstruct the physics of the accident.
 All crimes are important.
 However, a finite amount of resources requires departments to ration services.
 The more serious the crime, the more resources a department will be able to devote to it.